 Implicit to David Thomas’ understanding of empathy is his sensitivity to touch: “Painting offers an opportunity to reflect on the complexity of our responses; emotional and conceptual; imaginative and tactile; via image and materiality in time.
 In the act of painting you feel; thought, touch and emotion are connected,” he explained.

-Works drawn from over four decades were presented together for the first time at Design Hub.
+Works drawn from over four decades were presented together for the first time at Design Hub Gallery.
 The exhibition was intended as an exploration of the core values inherent within Thomas’ practice including colour, duration and time.

 The experience for visitors was one of time as a subject in itself.
 “The works enable the viewer to understand the movement of meaning over time and to contemplate the transitory, unstable nature of being and perceiving” Thomas stated.

 The exhibition brought together two inter-connected yet distinctive spaces.
-Project Room 1 was a contemplative and experiential space with a series of works from Thomas’ archive as well as new works created directly in response to the Design Hub.
-Purpose-made, large-scale monochrome paintings operated as surface and offered illusionary depth; folding together real and pictorial space as well as time – the viewer saw themselves viewing.
+Project Room 1 was a contemplative and experiential space with a series of works from Thomas’ archive as well as new works created directly in response to the Design Hub Gallery.
+Purpose-made, large-scale monochrome paintings operated as surfaces and offered illusionary depth; folding together real and pictorial space as well as time – the viewer saw themselves viewing.

 Thomas uses colour in the form of the monochrome, placed in relation to other things to create an interval, a pause and a place of emptiness to stop and reflect.
 As he explained: “The monochrome is a tool for considering how we look, feel and construct our experience of the world.”

 Positioned between the Project Rooms was the ‘mobile monochrome’ series Taking A Line For A Walk.
 The work brought together Thomas’ playful sense of humour together with a deep contemplation of mortality, transience and our passage through the what he described as the “wonder of the everyday world.”